All links open in a new window.

 - The Centers for Disease Control and Prevention continue to recommend vaccination as long as influenza viruses are circulating.

-- Emergency department (ED) and urgent care center (UCC) influenza-like illness (ILI) visits have decreased in recent weeks and is as expected for this time of year; preliminary data suggest that the influenza season has peaked.
+- Emergency department (ED) and urgent care center (UCC) influenza-like illness (ILI) visits have decreased in recent weeks; current data suggest that the influenza season peaked during weeks 52-7.

 - Nationally (including Florida), almost all circulating influenza is a good match for the vaccine.